Chamber of Horrors (1929 film)

 Chamber of Horrors is a 1929 British silent horror film directed by Walter Summers and starring Frank Stanmore and Elizabeth Hempel.
 It was made at Welwyn Studios.
 Film historians consider this movie the last major silent film made in England.

 Plot

-James Budgeforth (Frank Stanmore) spends the night in the Chamber of Horrors of Madame Tussauds.
-While there, he has a nightmare in which he murders his mistress Ninette (Elizabeth Hempel), and believing the dream to be real, he loses his sanity during the night.
+James Budgeforth spends the night in the Chamber of Horrors of Madame Tussauds.
+While there, he has a nightmare in which he murders his mistress Ninette, and believing the dream to be real, he loses his sanity during the night.